arnisoph/saltstack-foreman-formula/README.md

 ### foreman

-Installs the foreman repo, the foreman-installer package and runs it.
+Installs the foreman repo, the foreman-installer (kafo based) package and runs it.

 ## Additional resources